Author: Written by Martin Utesch (

 The Institute of Automatic Control at the University of Mining and Technology, in Freiberg, Germany, encountered the described problems as its folks wanted to take the PostgreSQL DBMS as the backend for a decision support knowledge based system for the maintenance of an electrical power grid.
 The DBMS needed to handle large join queries for the inference machine of the knowledge based system.

-Performance difficulties in exploring the space of possible query plans created the demand for a new optimization technique to be developed.
+Performance difficulties in exploring the space of possible query plans created the demand for a new optimization technique being developed.